robvclarke/Portfolio-3-Python/README.md

 [Link to live website](https://enter-the-matrix.herokuapp.com/)

-A choose your own adventure game based on the sci-fi classic the matrix.
+A choose your own adventure game based on the sci-fi film classic 'The Matrix'.

 ## Project Inspiration